nicktobey/nicktobey.github.io/update-1.md

 gameState.commitOption(player, pieceID, optionID) - this method attempts to apply an option equivalent to the given player choosing the option with the given ID on the piece with the given ID.

 Now we need to implement the interface we used in these files.
-Let’s start with some of the classes:
+LetÂ’s start with some of the classes:

 ```
 class Player